Please scroll down, there’s lots to see here, and it's not in any special order (or click on names in the Table of Contents).

 Bob Dylan, and Roger McGuinn.

-has played with everybody from the Kentucky Colonels (with his brother, the late Clarence White), to Bill Monroe, Lester Flatt’s Nashville Grass, the
+has played with everybody from the Kentucky Colonels (with his brother, the late guitar hero Clarence White), to Bill Monroe, Lester Flatt’s Nashville Grass, the

 Country Gazette, and the Nashville Bluegrass Band.